The design of British passports is changing due to Brexit. This is regardless of whether the UK leaves the EU with or without a deal.

 British passports close to expiry

 British passports which are nearing expiry may need to be renewed earlier in the event of a no-deal Brexit.
-If the UK leaves the EU with a deal, we can assume there will be a transition period, during which the UK will remain inside the EU.
+If the UK leaves the EU with a deal, we can assume there will be a transition period, during which the UK will will remain bound by EU law.

 Passports following a no-deal Brexit